Disney World Hollywood Studios for Solo Travelers

 Walt Disney World is a much-beloved family vacation destination.
 Smiling children with their indulgent parents fill the commercials, and may leave those planning a solo Disney World vacation with a sense of doubt.
 It is easy to believe that everyone who visits Disney does so with a group, and solos may wonder whether they will fit in.

-Vacation Planning Tip – IF you are a solo traveler and you are planning your Disney World vacation package.
+Vacation Planning Tip – IF you are a solo traveler and you are planning your Disney World vacation packages.
 We suggest adding the ‘hopper’ option to your Disney World tickets.
 Being a solo traveler it is much easier for you to hop from park to park than say a family of five.

 There is no need to worry.
 Hundreds of solos visit Walt Disney World every day.
 Traveling alone actually has a number of advantages.
 For example, filling a theater to exact capacity is a tricky proposition for Cast Members.
 Therefore, they tend to become good at eyeballing the crowd to determine where to cut the line.
 If you see a rope going up directly in front of you, a simple “I’m alone,” said in a friendly voice will often get you to the other side of the rope, shortening your wait time.
 The same is true with ride vehicles as well, when one seat often remains available at departure time.